mnestorov/chatgpt-text-processor/README.md

 **Perform a dry run to estimate tokens and API calls:**

 ```
-python3 main.py -i input.txt -n
+python3 main.py -i input.txt -o output.txt -n
 ```

-**Process a directory of input files:**
+**Interactive mode:**

 ```
-python3 main.py -i input_directory -o output_directory
+python3 main.py -i input.txt -o output.txt -m
 ```

 ## Customization

-You can add more language models and change the colors for print messages by updating the `config.ini` file.
+You can add more language models and change the colors for print messages by updating the `config.py` file.
 Refer to the **[OpenAI documentation](https://platform.openai.com/docs/models)** for a list of available models and their capabilities.

 ## TODOs